-- The Full Boar (43 miles) covers the Forest of Dean section and descends to the river Wye.
+The Full Boar (41 miles) covers the full Forest of Dean section and descends to the river Wye.

-- In the Hog (38 miles), riders take the Forest of Dean loop, missing out the descent to the river Wye.
+In the Hog (35 miles), riders take the full Forest of Dean section but missing out the descent to the river Wye.

-- In the Woody Boar (25 miles) riders tackle a loop in the Forest of Dean.
+In the Woody Boar (26 miles) riders also tackle an additional loop in the Forest of Dean.

 The Wild Boar Chase Q & A